-Angular is a front-end framework based on typescript.
-The first release is dated in 2010 and was known under the Angular JS name.
-It is developed by Google and has many built-in tools and libraries, making it a great tool for developing large-scale applications with high performance.
-Among other things, there is the official CLI that helps with creating, managing or updating Angular projects and adding dependencies.
+Angular is a TypeScript-based front-end framework.
+Its first release was in 2010, known under the Angular JS name.
+Google develops it and has many built-in tools and libraries, making it a great tool for developing large-scale applications with high performance.
+Among other things, the official CLI helps create, manage, or update Angular projects and add dependencies.

 What is Vue.js?

 Until recently, the Angular framework reigned supreme in popularity rankings.
 Today, the reality is a bit different.
-Both in terms of Google searches or the number of stars on GitHub, 197k vs 81.9k stars, Vue has a definite advantage.
+Both in terms of Google searches or the number of stars on GitHub – 197k vs. 90.3k stars, Vue has a definite advantage.
 It’s a bit different in the labor market.
-Vue is still the least popular, but from year to year, there are more and more offers, at a very fast pace chasing the Angular, in which offers have significantly decreased in favor of React.
+Vue is still the least popular, but from year to year, there are more and more offers, at a very fast pace, chasing Angular, in which offers have significantly decreased in favor of React.
 The rapidly growing popularity of Vue is probably due to its greater simplicity and accessibility for novice software developers.

 Differences between Angular and Vue

 If you want to work with Angular, you need to know TypeScript.
 The entire framework and its documentation are based on it.
 It has its advantages, like static type checking, which could be useful for large-scale applications.
 But with smaller projects, the Type system may simply not be needed and be too time-consuming.